-Andreas Ricoeur (Uni Kassel), Stephan Wulfinghoff (RWTH Aachen)
+Organizers: Andreas Ricoeur (Uni Kassel), Stephan Wulfinghoff (Uni Kiel)

 The section covers all fields of vibrational problems in solid mechanics or mechatronics including nonlinear effects.
 Submissions may address, for example, systems with nonlinear material behavior, nonlinearities in joints, mathematical solution methods (analytical or numerical), control or description of nonlinear behavior like bifurcations or chaos, or experimental idendification of nonlinearities.